orbisgis/h2gis/docs/NATIVE-COMPILATION.md

 ## Limitations and Future Improvements

 - Currently, only the Linux version is compiled in github actions.
-Cross-compilation for Windows/macOS is possible.
+Cross-compilation for Windows/macOS is possible and will be done in the future.
 - Support for complex return types could be improved using a shared C struct.
 - Currently, the performances of GraalVm are not very good (x2 time taken to do the same computations as the java version)
-- Currently, we use Java 11 with graalvm which limits the version of GraalVM to the 22.3.3, so we cannot use recent functionnalities.
+- Currently, we use Java 11 (ot 17) with graalvm which limits the version of GraalVM to the 22.3.5, so we cannot use recent functionnalities.

 ---